ben-platt/PublicEnemy/README.md

     1. **Which underlying data structure should we use?**
 1. Test each method individually.
 Prioritize functionality.
 1. Update the ReadMe to provide the list of methods we decided to implement and rationality why we chose this underlying data structure.
+1. UPDATE: We also added exceptions to our QQKachoo.java because of suggestions by Yahoo Search.
+These included null pointer expcetions.

 ## Methods
 * public void addFirst(Card x);